 around the town a bit.

-one am glad to leave and we go to South Hedland about 15K away to stock up.
+for one am glad to leave and we go to South Hedland about 15K away to

+houses.
 We had passed the boat ramp on the way in had seen a bus parked

 there.
-We return and after tea and a chat retire to the van for the night.
-The
+We return and after tea and a chat retire to the van for the

 At about 9.00PM I have to get something out of my wallet.
 There is no

-and don't feel it so you don't miss it when it ain't.
+there and don't feel it so you don't miss it when it ain't.
 A panic